asands94/4-W/README.md

 - Allow user to search with a form input to find information about different characters and places
 - Create three quizzes, one for each major location (Diagon Alley, Hogwarts, Hogsmeade)
-- Create a potions game where users have to use the correct ingredients in order to create a successful potion
 - Allow users to post a message to the page in the Owl Post
 - Styling with flexbox
 - Media query for mobile